-Visit Dr. Neavin in Los Angeles for Your Breast Lift Consultation
+Visit Dr. Neavin in Los Angeles or Dubai for Your Breast Lift Consultation

-Mastopexy is the medical term for this procedure, or less commonly referred to as boob lift.
+Mastopexy is the medical term for this procedure.
+It is also less commonly referred to as a “boob lift.”

-The idea of the surgery is to lift either the nipple, the breasts or both nipple and breast to a higher position of the chest wall.
+The purpose of the surgery is to lift either the nipple, the breasts or both nipples and breasts to a higher position on the chest wall.
 Breast lifts can be combined with a breast implant to increase volume.
-Conversely, a breast reduction will not only make the breasts smaller, but they will also lift the breasts into a perkier position.
+Conversely, a breast reduction with a breast lift will not only make the breasts smaller, but will also lift the breasts into a perkier position.

 Breast lifts almost always involve reducing the areola.

 The main trade-off with all breast lift procedures is improved shape for a scar.
 As a rule, the more the breast must be lifted, the more incisions, and in turn, larger scars required.
 The addition of a breast implant may either increase or decrease the size and location of scars.
 Like every procedure in plastic surgery, you’re best off discussing your desires with a board-certified plastic surgeon.